 Skip to Main Content

-Health Sciences Literature Review Research Skills
+How to do a Health Sciences Literature Review

 The skills you learn when designing a basic search strategy can be applied to virtually all academic databases and are helpful when searching other places too.
 However, if you plan on crafting a fully comprehensive search or want to make your results even more precise there are some advanced search techniques you can use.
 This is especially helpful if you want to publish in a peer-reviewed journal and want to be assured you have found ALL relevant results.